fenchelfen/swagger-server/README.md

 ```

-To run the server in your environment, please run the please execute the following from the root directory:
+To run the server in your environment, execute the following from the root directory:

 ```console
 pip3 install -r requirements.txt